 There is no formal time commitment required, but each member is expected to make a reasonable effort as their availability permits to contribute to WSRG activities.

-The WSRG Terms of Reference below outline the criteria and policy under which the WSRG will function, and the type of work it will deliver.
+About the WSRGThe WSRG Terms of Reference below outline the criteria and policy under which the WSRG will function, and the type of work it will deliver.